Sunday, January 25, 2026

 Read-Aloud Books for January

-Polar Bear, Polar Bear, What Do You Hear? by Bill Martin Jr. and Eric Carle: A rhythmic book that introduces young readers to different animals and their sounds.
+Polar Bear, Polar Bear, What Do You Hear? by Bill Martin Jr. and Eric Carle: A rhythmic story introducing different animals and their sounds.
+Perfect for vocabulary building, listening skills, and observing animal behavior.
 Grab some ideas to do with this book

 Themes to Explore in January

-New Year's Resolutions: Encouraging learners to talk about their goals and aspirations for the new year, practicing future tenses and goal-setting vocabulary.
+New Year’s Resolutions: Invite children to reflect on their goals and aspirations for the year ahead.
+Practice future tense language while talking about hopes, plans, and personal growth.
 Grab some ideas here

-Cultural Celebrations: Exploring different cultural celebrations or holidays that occur in January around the world, such as Chinese New Year or Epiphany.
+Cultural Celebrations: Discover global celebrations that take place in January, such as Chinese New Year or Epiphany.
+Discuss traditions, rituals, and cultural practices, fostering awareness and appreciation of diversity.
 Grab some ideas here

-Martin Luther King Jr.: Learning about the civil rights movement, discussing equality, diversity, and the legacy of Martin Luther King Jr. Grab some ideas here
+Martin Luther King Jr. Day: Learn about the life and legacy of Martin Luther King Jr., discussing civil rights, equality, and diversity.
+Encourage conversations about fairness, community, and respect.
+Grab some ideas here

 Cultural Celebrations to Notice in January

-Hogmanay (Scotland): The Scottish celebration of New Year's Eve involves torchlight processions, street parties, traditional Ceilidh dancing, and the singing of "Auld Lang Syne."
+Hogmanay (Scotland): The Scottish New Year's Eve celebration features torchlight processions, street parties, traditional Ceilidh dancing, and singing "Auld Lang Syne."

 Pongal (South India): A four-day harvest festival usually starting on January 14th, Pongal honors the sun god Surya.
-It involves cooking rice in milk outdoors until it overflows to symbolize prosperity and abundance.
+Traditional celebrations include cooking rice in milk outdoors until it overflows, symbolizing prosperity and abundance.

-Vasant Panchami (India): Celebrated in late January or early February, Vasant Panchami marks the arrival of spring.
-It's dedicated to Saraswati, the goddess of learning and arts.
-People wear yellow, fly kites, and perform cultural events.
+Vasant Panchami (India): Celebrated in late January or early February, Vasant Panchami marks the arrival of spring and honors Saraswati, the goddess of learning and arts.
+People wear yellow, fly kites, and participate in cultural events.

-Seollal (Korean Lunar New Year): Celebrated between late January and mid-February, Seollal involves ancestral rituals, traditional games, and family gatherings to usher in the new year.
+Seollal (Korean Lunar New Year): Celebrated between late January and mid-February, Seollal includes ancestral rituals, traditional games, and family gatherings to welcome the new year.

-Timkat (Ethiopian Epiphany): Celebrated on January 19th, Timkat is the Ethiopian Orthodox Christian celebration of Epiphany.
-It involves colorful processions, music, and reenactments of Jesus' baptism.
+Timkat (Ethiopian Epiphany): Celebrated on January 19th, Timkat is the Ethiopian Orthodox Christian Epiphany festival.
+It features colorful processions, music, and reenactments of Jesus’ baptism.

-These celebrations in January highlight the diversity of cultural traditions, religious observances, and festive customs observed by various communities around the world.
-Each celebration carries its unique significance and offers insights into the values and customs of different cultures.
+These celebrations highlight the diversity of cultural traditions, religious observances, and festive customs observed by communities around the world.
+Each carries its own significance and offers insight into the values and practices of different cultures.

 Let's make every day a celebration in our classroom!
-Encourage curiosity, creativity, and cultural awareness as we dive into the rich tapestry of special days.
+Encourage curiosity, creativity, and cultural awareness as we explore the rich tapestry of special days in January.

 Happy January!